-Maureen is a founding member and first violinist of the Grammy-nominated Enso String Quartet, which formed while she was earning her Masters degree at Yale University.
-She keeps a busy touring schedule with engagements both across the US and abroad and has led the quartet to claim victories at the 2003 Concert Artists Guild International Competition, 2004 Banff International String Quartet Competition, Fischoff National Chamber Music Competition and Chamber Music Yellow Springs.
+Maureen Nelson is a founding member and first violinist of the Grammy-nominated Enso String Quartet, which originated at Yale University in 1999, while she was at Yale earning her master’s degree.
+She keeps a busy touring schedule, with engagements across the United States and abroad, and has led the quartet to top prizes at several major competitions, including the Concert Artists Guild International Competition, the Banff International String Quartet Competition, the Fischoff National Chamber Music Competition, and Chamber Music Yellow Springs.

 As a winner of the Greenfield Competition, Maureen appeared as soloist with the Philadelphia Orchestra in 1990, and has since enjoyed international success as a chamber musician, soloist and orchestral player.
 She was concertmaster of the Detmolder Kammerochester and is a member of the River Oaks Chamber Orchestra since 2010.
 She has appeared frequently for Musiqa, the Houston-based new music series, at which she has premiered many works.
 Maureen is also a recipient of an NFAA/Arts award, and was an arts finalist in the U.S. Presidential Scholars Program.